Welcome | spec | C-PLOT | Support | Users | Contact

 "specwiz"

 Allows spec administrators to gain access to motors locked out in the config file to ordinary users.
 This feature allows the administrator to position the motors without having first to go into the configuration editor to change access modes.
 Entering spec_par("specwiz", 1) causes spec to prompt for the "Wizard's password" ."
 If entered correctly, the characters _WIZ are appended to the spec prompt to remind the administrator of the special powers, and motors configured with protected status can be moved.
 Entering spec_par("specwiz", 0) disables the special mode. spec looks for the encrypted password belonging to the spec_wiz (or specwiz) user in the files SPECD/passwd, /etc/shadow, and /etc/passwd in turn.
 If a shadow password file is used, ordinary users won't be able to read it, and the normal password file won't contain the encrypted password.
-The spec distribution includes a wiz_passwd utility (as of release 4.03.07) the can be used to create a passwd file in the spec auxiliary file directory that contains just the entry for the spec_wiz user.
+The spec distribution includes a wiz_passwd utility the can be used to create a passwd file in the spec auxiliary file directory that contains just the entry for the spec_wiz user.
 The SPECD/passwd file should probably be owned and writable only by root or the spec administrator.
+Note, the standard macros onwiz and offwiz are convenient wrappers for the specwiz feature.

 "use_sem_undo"